 - 02/13-current, Associate Neuroscientist/Lecturer, A.A.
 Martinos Center for Biomedical Imaging—Charlestown MA, Massachusetts General Hospital/Harvard Medical School, Dept. of Radiology

-- 12/11-current, Associate Professor, State University of New York—Stony Brook NY (Tenured); Core faculty: Department of Biomedical Engineering; Secondary affiliations: Laufer Center for Physical and Quantitative Biology, Program in Neuroscience, Depts.
+- 12/11-06/18, Associate Professor, State University of New York—Stony Brook NY (Tenured); Core faculty: Department of Biomedical Engineering; Secondary affiliations: Laufer Center for Physical and Quantitative Biology, Program in Neuroscience, Depts.
 Psychiatry, Neurology, Physics.

 - 2010 Presidential Early Career Award in Science and Engineering

 - 2009 National Science Foundation Career Award

 - 2000 Brain and Behavior Research Foundation (NARSAD) Young Investigator Award